AlexanderSokolkin/English_edu/README.md

 Task 2

 1 - It is offered the **travel** programm to Spain.
-Departure from Rome at thirteenth of March for eleven days.
+Departure from Rome on the thirteenth of March for eleven days.
 2 - I had an exciting **journey** at last vacation.
-I went to South Korea from Yekaterinburg at thenty-eighth of May for nine days.
+I went to South Korea from Yekaterinburg on the twenty-eighth of May for nine days.
-3 - If you want to get an excellent two-three days nature **trip**, so you have to go at mounatains at tenth of July.
+3 - If you want to get an excellent two-three days nature **trip**, so you have to go at mountains on the tenth of July.
-4 - A few weeks ago a group of space tourists started their voyage on the SpaceX's ship from the USA for 5 days.
+4 - A few weeks ago a group of space tourists started their **voyage** on the SpaceX's ship from the USA for 5 days.
-5 - A great cruise on sea liner start at fourth of September until twenty-fifth of September from Denmark to the Spain.
+5 - A great **cruise** on sea liner start at the fourth of September until the twenty-fifth of September from Denmark to the Spain.
-6 - When I was in Thailand it was many different tours in near islands.
-One of them was pritty cool.
-It was at second day of my traval.
+6 - When I was in Thailand it was many different **tours** in near islands.
+One of them was pretty cool.
+It was on the second day of my travel.